laws-africa/slaw/README.md

 * Remove unnecessary schemaLocation header in root element
 * BREAKING: replace id attributes with eId attributes
 * BREAKING: serialize schedules as attachments to act, not as components as peers of the act
+* BREAKING: anonymous blocks are serialized as hcontainers, not paragraphs

 ### 9.1.0 (15 April 2020)